 15. This has given us for the first time an astonishingly complete and accurate record of our past atmosphere and climate.
 This is a new and incredibly important asset to humanity, particularly in the case of the Antarctic ice cores as that land mass is covered by the deepest and oldest ice sheet on the planet.
-The Antarctic ice is now telling us a transforming story about the history of our planet - enabling us to see our now critical condition - it is our 'Alarm Bell' or 'Canary in the Mine' and we must pay more attention to it.
+The Antarctic ice is now telling us a transforming story about the history of our planet - enabling us to see our now critical condition.
+This is our 'Alarm Bell' or 'Canary in the Mine' and we must pay more attention to it.

 16. This research has shown that the CO2 level in our atmosphere has fluctuated over the past 800,000 years, up to a maximum of about 300 parts per million (ppm).
-However, since about 1880 the CO2 level has risen steeply to its current level of over 400ppm (and is still rising steeply), as shown in this graph).
+However, since about 1880 the CO2 level has risen steeply (as shown in this graph).
 Its level in Spring 2019 was around 415ppm, this is higher than it has been for over 3 million years :

 18. To put this massive human failure fully into perspective : Even if all the measures specified in the 2015 UN Climate Agreement in Paris (remember - they are all voluntary) were actually achieved, the IPCC estimates that by the end of this century the global CO2 level will rise (from its current level of just over 400) to 675ppm.
 When climate scientists warn of the oncoming 'global emergency' or 'global catastrophe' this is what they are referring to.
 The UN is failing humanity by not adopting urgent massive actions to severely reduce the greenhouse gas emissions which are causing global warming and climate change - Read More Here.